 While we’re on the topic of watering flowers, I think it’s worth mentioning that when it comes to things like watering flowers or bringing in the garbage cans, I’m not likely to ask a friend unless she lives next door or across the street.
 If I didn’t want to ask a neighbor for that favor, I would pay a high school kid in the neighborhood a few bucks a day to do the chore while we’re gone.
 I do think it’s healthy to be careful and reasonable about how much you expect from your friends.

-Losing Courage, you said many true and important statements in your letter that you simply have to allow yourself to believe with conviction.
-Yes, it takes time to make close friends.
+Too Many Shallow Friendships, you said many true and important statements in your letter that you simply have to allow yourself to believe with conviction.
+Yes, it takes time to make close and less superficial friends.
 Yes, you have to keep trying.
 Yes, you have to both talk and listen.
 (Remember you want to listen twice as much as you talk.
 I have to constantly remind myself to be quiet.
 You may be usurping more time on your topics than you realize.)

 Now I’m going to be the one to make a big assumption.
 Of all the details you provided in your letter, the following comment is probably the biggest issue standing between your satisfaction with your friendships and not.
 “I only seem to meet people who are perfectly happy.”